Regularity up to the Crack-Tip for the Mumford-Shah problem

 It is easy to see that $\left\| t_k\cos(\alpha_k \phi)-\cos( k\phi) \right\|_{L^2}^2$ is minimized for the value

-We will need to estimate $t_k$, $k\ge 2$, from above.
+We will need to estimate $t_k$, $k\ge 2$, from below.
 To that end we begin by estimating the denominator in (\ref{Exprtk}).
 For that we will use the number $\gamma_k$ defined by $k-\gamma_k=\alpha_k$ and the following calculation